 So, speaking of cake, this cake plate is divine.
 Low to the table with a wide base, it is very sturdy and could be used for a number of things, even to serve cheese and crackers.
 Because it’s all white, it would be as elegant with your fine china as it would for every day use.
 At $27.99, it’s a deal.

 In fact, the Shop Tart considered it for her cousin’s shower gift.
 She went with the pans instead, because she wanted to get her a gold-rimmed Annieglass cake plate from Non(e)such as a wedding gift.
 In case you didn’t know, the Shop Tart is obsessed with Annieglass.
 The fact that Annie herself is so charming didn’t cure the Shop Tart of that obsession one little bit.
 (The actual cake plate is not pictured, because it was being wrapped by the lovely ladies of Non(e)such while the Shop Tart snapped away.
 She is referring to snapping photos, of course.
 She would never snap at people.
 It happened to her a few times as a waitress and bartender.
 She didn’t like that one little bit.)

-The Shop Tart hopes you are enjoying our lovely South Carolina weather these days.
+Are you enjoying our lovely South Carolina weather these days?
 The temperature is rising and the mosquitoes aren’t biting.
 Cheers!